 Individual Retirement Accounts (IRAs)

-Traditional IRAs were the mainstay prior to 1998.
-Contributions may or may not be deductible, depending on your income level, your tax filing status, and whether you use a qualified retirement plan (of which there are several, see the other retirement planning tabs of this site).
+Traditional IRA contributions may or may not be deductible, depending on your income level, your tax filing status, and whether you use a qualified retirement plan (of which there are several, see the other retirement planning tabs of this site).
 Traditional IRA accounts grow tax-deferred until you begin withdrawing the money.

-Regardless, you can always contribute to an IRA even if you are precluded from deducting it.
-The earnings on the account remain tax deferred until the funds are ultimately withdrawn upon retirement or passed on to heirs.
+Regardless, you can generally contribute to an IRA even if you are otherwise precluded from deducting it.
+The earnings on the account remain tax-deferred until the funds are ultimately withdrawn upon retirement or passed on to heirs.
 This is in substance similar to an annuity, where the earnings accumulate tax-free until you withdraw the funds.
-The key difference is the protection often afforded these retirement accounts from creditors claims.
+The key difference is the protection often afforded these retirement accounts from creditors’ claims.

-Spousal IRA is for a spouse with little or no earned income and no retirement plan at work.
-You may also contribute up to $5,500 (or up to $6,500 each with catch-up contributions, when 50 years old by year-end) to IRAs for both the earner and spouse (and so: $11,000 total, or $13,000 with catch-ups) as long as this amount is not more than total earnings for the year.
-The spouse using a spousal IRA may deduct these contributions, up to $5,500 per year, if the earner does not have a retirement plan at work.
+A spousal IRA is for an individual (married filing jointly) with little or no earned income and no retirement plan at work.
+One may also contribute up to $6,000 (or up to $7,000 each with catch-up contributions, when 50 yrs. old by year-end) to IRAs for both the earner and spouse (and so: $12,000 total, or $14,000 with catch-ups) as long as this amount is not more than total earnings for the year.
+The spouse using a spousal IRA may deduct these contributions, up to $6,000 per year, even if the earner does not have a retirement plan at work.

-Even if the working spouse has an employer retirement plan, the spousal IRA deduction is not phased out until joint AGI is between $186,000 and $196,000.
-The rules are varied, and I would be glad to discuss these rules with you if you have any questions.
+Again, for 2020, even if the working individual on a jointly filed return has an employer retirement plan, the non-working spouse’s IRA deduction (of up to $6,000 — $7,000 if over 50 yrs. old) is not phased out until joint AGI is between $196,000 and $206,000.
+The rules are varied, and contribution amounts may be limited.
+I would be glad to discuss these rules with you if you have any questions.